statebait/blog/content/blog/gsoc-phase-one/index.md

 Tools/Technologies used: [Docker](https://www.docker.com/), [Docker Python libSBML](https://hub.docker.com/r/statebait/python-libsbml), [Docker Official Alpine Image](https://hub.docker.com/_/alpine)

-As we used base docker images of all technologies we used the images were large - around 1gb each and having a 3 container system that is a lot of memory and therefore the need to reduce the memory footprint of the Docker Images came up.
+All the docker images we used were around 1gb each and having a 3 container system that is a lot of memory and therefore the need to reduce the memory footprint of the Docker Images came up.

 Now, if you have the question that, how does one do that?
-Yea my mind raced through the same question.
+Yeah, my mind raced through the same question.
 Mentor, to the rescue; "Use an alpine image". 🙌

 "A minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!"